AkshJain99/assessment-clarivate/README.md

 1. Ensure mySQL is installed and running.

-2. Create a database named `My-account` using Dbeaver software or any other of your choice:
+2. Create a database named `my_account` using Dbeaver software or any other of your choice:

 3. Verify and configure mySQL settings in the `shared_orm_library` if needed.